Beyond Chatbots — How AI Agents Are Replacing the 5 Most Common SMB Workflows in 2026

 AI agents own outcomes.
 They complete transactions, resolve problems, and follow through without routing to a human for every non-trivial step.
 The human reviews exceptions rather than reviewing everything.

 The technology is mature enough for all five of these workflows to be running in production today.
-The implementation timelines range from one week for scheduling automation to four to eight weeks for customer support or financial operations automation.
+Implementation timelines range from one week for scheduling automation to four to eight weeks for customer support or financial operations automation.

 The businesses still running chatbots are getting the 2023 version of AI customer interaction.
 The businesses running AI agents are running the 2026 version.
 The gap in operational efficiency is not small, and it compounds every month.